SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 There is some AssemblyLine code that comes after your own custom interview order code.
 You will probably leave this code alone as well:

-1. `set_parts(subtitle=str(users))` adds to the information a logged in user will listed for this interview in their list of interviews.
-For an attorney, they should see the name of their clients.
-For a self represented litigant, they should see their name.
-1. `set_progress()` changes the progress bar shown to the person who's interacting with the form.
-When they are at the beginning of the form, it should be empty.
-When they are at the end, other code will make sure it is full.
-The [ALWeaver](https://apps-test.suffolklitlab.org/start/ALWeaver/assembly_line/#/1&new_session=1) tries to handle intermediate values between those two places that will make sense to the user.
-The example interview is short, so intermediate progress is only set once.
 1. `signature_date` is the date that the user signed the form, and is needed on every form that has a signature.
 1. `store_variables_snapshot()` lets you gather data about this interview session. _You should be very thoughtful about what you store, and care must be taken to anonymize it_.
 Just removing a name is not sufficient.